Biswajit-Mukherjee/create-frmwk/README.md

   npx create-project-boilerplate
 ```

-This will automatically generate a package.json file, a .babelrc file and install all the required dependencies for you.
+This will automatically generate and configure a package.json file, a .babelrc file, a .postcssrc file, a tailwind.config.js file and install all the required dependencies for you.
 Once finished the server will start at localhost:3000 by default.
 It will rebuild your website/app everttime you make changes.
 Once the website/app is production ready, the dist folder can be deployed to the server.

 - To run tests using Jest